hj-n/zadu/docs/development/post-0.5.1-exact-scaling-plan.md

 ## Current bottlenecks

-### Full neighbor rankings
+### Resolved bottleneck: full neighbor rankings

-T&C, class-aware T&C, and MRRE currently retain one `n x n` inverse ranking in each space.
+Before PR 10-B, T&C, class-aware T&C, and MRRE retained one `n x n` inverse ranking in each space.
 The fused metric kernels only read:

 - the first `k` neighbor indices in both spaces;
 - the original-space ranks of the embedded `k` neighbors;